edobobo/wsd/README.md

 # WSD
-Repo for transformers-wsd and eventually ESC and ConSeC
+Repo for transformers-wsd and eventually ESC